DiviyaBhavaani/AI-Powered-IT-Operations-Insights-Dashboard/README.md

 ---

-## Suggested resume entry

-**AI-Powered IT Operations Insights Dashboard** | Python, SQL, Streamlit, Scikit-learn, Plotly, SQLite
-- Built a synthetic enterprise incident analytics platform to track SLA performance, backlog health, and operational trends across categories, regions, and support teams.
-- Trained a machine-learning model to predict SLA breach risk using incident metadata, workload signals, and response-timing features; surfaced model metrics and key drivers in a dashboard.
-- Added AI-assisted summaries to convert filtered incident data into business-friendly operational insights and actionable recommendations for decision makers.

----

 ## Notes

-- This project is for portfolio and interview demonstration.
-- The data is synthetic and does **not** represent any real Kyndryl, client, or production environment.
+- The data is synthetic and does **not** represent any real client or production environment.